 Please make sure that when you are considering any water filter to think about how easy it would be for you personally to use.
 Sucking up water is not going to be easy for some but using a squeeze bag might be much more manageable and realistic.

 Sometimes I have to say that you can get an exceptional deal on Lifestraws in bulk.
 They are not a bad purchase at all if you find them on sale or just want a quick and easy filter that is well known.
 They can be a good way to get others introduced to the idea of prepping and look less intimidating than some filters.

 Other Filters In Both Families

 The makers of Survivor Filter also make a handy pump filter that I really like.
 It comes with a cup to filter into and it is very lightweight.
 Like all Survivor Filter products, you can get replacement filters for it.
 The pump is easier on your hand then a lot of filters I have had like the MSR Sweetwater.

 Lifestraw Family Of Products

 Lifestraw makes some very good products beyond the Lifestraw.
-The or are both good values.
-In fact if you are going for an easy to use group filter, the Lifestraw Family is under $60 and filters a lot of water using a lightweight design.
+The Lifestraw Mission or Family Filter are both good values.
+In fact if you are going for an easy to use group filter, the Lifestraw Family filters a lot of water using a lightweight design.

 If you are worried about the durability of the standard Lifestraw but like their products otherwise, then you might consider the Lifestraw Steel (read my full review here!).
 This new version packs some extra features and is very impact resistant.
 Here are the major differences you get with this filter.